soudeepd/soudeepd.github.io/pages/talk.md

 In academia, it is an important commitment to provide professional services.
 I am currently in the editorial boards of the following journals and I work to the best of my abilities to maintain the high standards of these journals.

+- <a href="https://link.springer.com/journal/12889" target="_blank">BMC Public Health</a>: I am working as an Associate Editor for this journal, whichh is one of the leading outlets for research in public health.
 - <a href="https://www.nature.com/srep/about/editors#climate-change" target="_blank">Nature Scientific Reports</a>: Published by the Nature portfolio, it is one of the highest-cited journal in the world.
 I am working as an Associate Editor of their Climate Change division.
 - <a href="https://journals.sagepub.com/home/SAN" target="_blank">Journal of Sports Analytics</a>: One of the pioneering journals in the field of sports analytics.
 I am working as an Associate Editor for this journal.
 - <a href="https://link.springer.com/journal/13571" target="_blank">Sankhya B</a>: The Indian Journal of Statistics: It is a quarterly journal from the Indian Statistical Institute, focusing on Applied and Interdisciplinary Statistics including Data Science.
 I am working as an Associate Editor for this journal.